melosso/portway/README.md

 💾 Saved to /tokens/SERVER-1.txt
 ```

-Include the token in request headers:
+Include the token in request headers, with the Bearer prefix included:

 ```http
 Authorization: Bearer YOUR_TOKEN